 Your chosen university has 21 days to make a decision and get back to you.
 When you receive an offer, you can firmly accept or decline it, and you have until 20 July to do this, after which time the offer will be automatically withdrawn and you will be entered into Clearing.

-If you need any help or guidance or would like to find out about any of our courses, please call us on 01245 686868 or take a look at our course pages.
+If you need any help or guidance or would like to find out about any of our courses, please call us on 01245 686868 or take a look at our course pages through our course search or browse our subject areas.
 You can also read about UCAS EXTRA on the UCAS website.

 For some school leavers, taking a gap year before they start university can be an exciting way to get some real world experience.
 If you've found a course and university you like, there's no need to miss out on a space.
 If you know you want to take a gap year before you apply, find out if the universities you are interested in take deferred entry application.
 This way you can apply and put the start date back by a year.